 About Balkan Sewer And Water Main Service

-Balkan is a family owned and operated NYC water main and sewer contractor trusted for over 60 years.
-Our water main and sewer line resources page aids property owners and professionals alike on a daily basis.
+Balkan is a family owned and operated NYC water main and sewer contractor trusted for over 65 years.
+Our website aids property owners and professionals alike on a daily basis.
+To learn more about your drain system read Know Your Drain Hardware.
 In addition online inquiries of all sorts are typically responded to within one hour with expert advice and information.
 We are dedicated to serving you in any way possible and guiding you through any water main or house sewer line issue you may have.